Providing Reception Services

 The next video is a TED talk about the Art of Effective Communication.

-The next video is an explanation on some techniques to help you with effectively communicating with people at work.
+The next video is an explanation of some techniques to help you effectively communicate with people at work.

 The next video is a short animation explaining effective communication skills in the workplace.